 By 4 years old, your child should be to wipe their own bottom but may need some occasional help.
-Of course, each child learns toileting at different ages so this may vary between 3.5 to 5 years old.
+Of course, each child learns toilet training at different ages so this may vary between 3.5 to 5 years old.

 If your child is over 3.5 years old and still isn’t able to wipe their own bottom after a poo, then maybe now’s the time to start teaching them as part of their toilet training.
 We have included some tips and activities to help your child become more successful in wiping their own bottoms, so you don’t have to anymore.
 Because we know toilet training is hard enough!

 What age should we teach our child?

 Parents often find themselves in a bind when their little one is too old to be changed but not quite old enough to wipe their own bottom.
 So how do you know when the time is right?

-Each child starts their toileting process at different ages and that’s the same with wiping their own bottom.
+Each child starts their potty training process & toilet training at different ages and that’s the same with wiping their own bottom.
 For some children, this may happen as early as 3-4 years old and for others, they may not be physically or mentally ready until 5+ years old.
 If they aren’t their yet, give them more time on that potty seat.

 It can be tough deciding whether or not your child needs help with wiping after bowel movements.
 Before you start getting them to wipe their own bottoms, it is important to make sure they are prepared for this toilet training task.
 The below is a checklist of sorts to make sure they are ready:

 - Make sure your child feels like there is nothing embarrassing about this!
 Make talking about toileting a natural part of your day and that everyone needs to do this.